Thiếu Sơn: Revolutionary and patriotic activities during the Vietnam War

 Thiếu Sơn was tasked to continue his work in South Vietnam after the 1954 Geneva Accord, and he arrived at Saigon in May 1955.
 Together with Vũ Tùng, Dương Tử Giang, Lý Văn Sâm and others, Thiếu Sơn published many articles praising the Viet Minh leaders and their deeds during the Indochina War.
 His activities again attracted the hositility of anti-communist regime of Ngô Đình Diệm who arrested him in 1956.
 Thiếu Sơn quickly resumed journalism after his release in 1960, using a variety of pseudonyms, with his familiar leftist and patriotic theme.
 Under constant threat of anti-communist Saigon authorities, Thiếu Sơn was known to always carry a full set of necessary living materials to prepare for the case of being arrested.
 In 1968, Thiếu Sơn and other Saigon intellectuals joined the Alliance of National Democratic and Peaceful Forces of Vietnam, a political group associated with the communist-led National Liberation Front of South Vietnam (NLF).
 He took part in the human rights and national culture movement, and was a member of Committee for Improvement of Imprisonment's Condition.
 After the death of North Vietnam president Hồ Chí Minh, in September 1969 Thiếu Sơn published an article which openly praised president Hồ as a great personality, praised Hồ's leadership during Vietnam's resistance war against France and the United States, and predicted U.S. inevitable failure in the Vietnam War.
 On 22 November 1970, Thiếu Sơn made a famous speech at Saigon Literature University about Vietnam's literature from before 1945 to the contemporary times.

 Alarmed by Thiếu Sơn's activities, Saigon government arrested him again in 1972, accused him as an espionage agent.
 He was exiled to Côn Đảo, the infamous prison where many communists and political prisoners were jailed.
 Thiếu Sơn was released to the NLF in March 1974 according to the Paris Peace Accord, then was sent to Hanoi and France for recuperation.
 In France, Thiếu Sơn continued his activism and journalism, he met with oversea Vietnameses and encouraged them to support North Vietnam's resistance against the U.S. He also finished his memoir Nợ bút nghiên hay nghĩa đồng bào (Debt of penmanship or duty with compatriots).

 After 1975

 Thiếu Sơn returned to the unified Vietnam after 30 April 1975.
-Despite old age and deteriotating health, he keep being active in journalism and social activities.
+Despite old age and deteriorating health, he keep being active in journalism and social activities.
 He worked in Vietnam Fatherland Front at Ho Chi Minh City and wrote for many well-known newspapers in the unified Vietnam.

 Thiếu Sơn died on 5 January 1978 after a stroke at the age of 70.